 The second grade students are prepared for the sacraments of Penance and First Holy Communion through studying the development of salvation history.
 As students learn about God’s plan of love and mercy, they begin to understand that these sacraments are God’s gift to us and that they too are part of God’s loving plan.
 Special emphasis is given to preparation for and reception of these sacraments, as well as learning about the Mass.

+Students use the Wonders curriculum which provides which provides differentiation for students while strengthening reading skills and confidence.
 Our second graders explore different cultures through folk lore and ask who, what, where, when, why, and how to learn more about plot.
 Reading skills are taught through small group instruction.
 Our second graders love their “book boxes” that are full of “good fit” high-interest fiction and non-fiction books, magazines, and short stories.
 They also enjoy word work for spelling, phonics, sight words, and vocabulary practice.

 Our second graders are beginning to write across the curriculum in mathematics, science, reading, and social studies.
 They write a variety of pieces daily, including personal narratives, friendly letters, how-to articles, descriptive stories, and book reports.
 They focus on the writing process and learn the parts of speech in our English grammar series, Voyages in English.
 Our second graders also begin learning cursive writing after they master printing.

 About My Community - In second grade, students learn about their community helpers, being a good citizen, and the types of communities.
 Students learn to interpret and create maps of city centers, and rural farms.
 We help students master the important skills needed to read and interpret graphs, charts, and diagrams they encounter in their community.